WangLuran/Guided-Flow-Matching-with-Optimal-Control/README.md

 The Celeba-hq-1024 dataset is a high-quality version of CelebA that consists of 30,000 images at 1024×1024 resolution.The full Celeba-hq-1024 dataset can be downloaded from [kaggle celeba-hq dataset](https://www.kaggle.com/datasets/lamsimon/celebahq).

-The pre-trained generative model can be downloaded from [Rectified Flow CelebA-HQ](https://drive.google.com/file/d/1ryhuJGz75S35GEdWDLiq4XFrsbwPdHnF/view?usp=sharing)
-Just put it in ``` ./ ```

 ### QM9

 The QM9 dataset contains 133885 small molecules consisting of C, H, O, N, and F. The QM9 electron density dataset was built by Jørgensen et al. ([paper](https://www.nature.com/articles/s41524-022-00863-y)) and was publicly available via [Figshare](https://data.dtu.dk/articles/dataset/QM9_Charge_Densities_and_Energies_Calculated_with_VASP/16794500).